-Social media is fast becoming the cheapest, most effective way for businesses to communicate online.
+Social media is one of the cheapest, most effective ways for businesses to communicate online.
 It offers a direct channel to a global audience.
-But around 14 million people in the UK alone live with a disability.
-That’s a lot of people to exclude from the conversation if your Twitter strategy isn’t inclusive.

-There are several small changes that businesses and individuals can make to ensure their Twitter feed is accessibility friendly.
-In fact, many of these tweaks, like including closed captions, improve clarity for everyone.
-Here are a few:
+But what if your message isn’t reaching your disabled customers?
+Below are several small changes that you can make to their Twitter feed to be more accessible.
+Many of these tweaks, like including closed captions, improve understanding for everyone.